Savo Štrbac

 Savo Štrbac (Саво Штрбац; born 1949) is a Croatian Serb lawyer and author.
-He is best-known for being the director of the Serbian NGO "Veritas" that documents with the history of the Republic of Serbian Krajina and locates missing war victims.
+He is best-known for being the director of the Serbian NGO "Veritas" with stated aim to document the history of the unrecognized quasi-state of Republic of Serbian Krajina and locate missing victims of the Croatian War of Independence.

 Early life and education

-Štrbac was born in Raštević, near Benkovac, People’s Republic of Croatia.
+Štrbac was born in Raštević, near Benkovac, PR Croatia, which was part of Yugoslavia at the time.
 He earned a degree in law from the University of Zagreb.

 Career

 From 1977 to 1990, he worked as a judge of the Municipal Court in Benkovac and of the District Court in Zadar.
 During the Breakup of Yugoslavia, he was involved in the work of the RSK Commission for Prisoner Exchanges, at first as a Commission member and from 1993 as its chairman.
 The same year, he also became Secretary of the RSK.

 Since 1994, he worked with the now-former chief prosecutor at the ICTY, Carla del Ponte, in preparing indictments against Croatian generals in the Trial of Gotovina et al. After the convictions of Ante Gotovina and Mlden Markač were reversed, he stated that "Croats gave huge money for generals' freedom".